OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 The differentiation between discrete (data for discrete `timestamp`) and continuous (data for `timestamp` with `duration`) data is done on data source level.
 The existence or absence of a `duration` array defines if the data source is **"Discrete"** (no `duration` array) or **"Continuous"** (with `duration` array).

 Example: Assuming there is a data source with a temperature value every second and a calculated average temperature for every minute.
-Such an average temperature would be stored in a continuous data source, within a array, with duration of 60 sec.
+Such an average temperature would be stored in a continuous data source, within an array, with a duration of 60 sec.

 | Name | Data type | Parent object | Optional | Storage type |
 |--|---|-----|--|--|